Ada-Developers-Academy/core-unit-3/react-components/hello-world.md

 If `npx` isn't available, we should follow directions to install the latest version of [Node.js](https://nodejs.org/en/).
 Node.js includes `npm`. `npm` 5.2+ includes `npx`.

+Package managers can be tricky.
+We can encourage you to work with your instructors is `npx` gives you trouble.
+There is also the option to use [`npm` or `yarn` to create a React app].

 ### !callout-info

 ## Node.js Is JavaScript